 Felice Grodin lives and works in Miami Beach, Florida.
-Her practice focuses on the narrative integration of art.
-Many of her stories are in the form of possible futures that can be experienced in the present.
-She incorporates the use of digital tools including augmented reality, digital modeling + fabrication and video.
-Between 2017-19 she was featured in the first solo exhibition of large-scale augmented reality artworks called Felice Grodin: Invasive Species at the Pérez Art Museum Miami (PAMM).
-She has since teamed up with PAMM for additional AR projects in collaboration with: UNTITLED Art Fair, The Deering Estate and Miami International Airport.
-Felice is also a founding member of the collaborative A.S.T.
+Her practice focuses on the integration of art and narration.
+Many of her stories take shape as possible futures that can be experienced in the present, incorporating digital tools including augmented reality, digital modeling and fabrication, and video.
+From 2017–2019, Grodin was featured in Felice Grodin: Invasive Species, the first solo exhibition of large-scale augmented reality artworks, at PAMM.
+She has since teamed up with PAMM for additional AR projects in collaboration with UNTITLED Art Fair, The Deering Estate, and Miami International Airport.
+Grodin is also a founding member of the collaborative A.S.T.
 (Alliance of the Southern Triangle), which explores artistic and cultural possibilities reimagined in an era of climate change and political volatility.
-In addition, in 2015 she was awarded a WaveMaker Grant from the Cannonball Arts Organization.
-Felice obtained a Bachelor of Architecture from Tulane University, where she received the Thomas J. Lupo Award for Metropolitan Studies, and a Master of Architecture with Distinction from Harvard University where she received the Faculty Design Award.
+In addition, in 2015, she was awarded a WaveMaker Grant from the Cannonball Arts Organization.
+Grodin received a Bachelor of Architecture and the Thomas J. Lupo Award for Metropolitan Studies from Tulane University, and a Master of Architecture with Distinction from Harvard University, where she received the Faculty Design Award.

 Anna L. Tsing, The Mushroom at the End of the World, 2015↩

 Le Guin positions the container, rather than the spear, as the first human tool, following the writings of Elizabeth Fisher.
 Ursula K. Le Guin, The Carrier Bag Theory of Fiction, 1986↩